-Food allergies and intolerances should be diagnosed by a doctor or registered dietitian before any foods are excluded from the diet.
+Food allergies and intolerances should be diagnosed by a doctor or specialist before excluding any foods from your diet.
 Various methods are used to determine allergies and intolerances, including skin prick tests, blood tests, diet histories, food diaries and elimination diets.
 Self-diagnosing a food allergy or intolerance can increase your nutrition risk as you may be cutting out important foods unnecessarily.
-If you are diagnosed with a food allergy or intolerance the doctor will advise you if any foods are to be avoided.
-The manufactured foods database (www.mfd.co.nz) provides lists of foods appropriate for people with allergies such as egg, milk, soya, legumes (such as chickpeas, kidney beans, lentils), peanut and wheat, and for those with lactose intolerance.
+If you are diagnosed with a food allergy or intolerance the doctor will advise you if any foods are to be avoided, and may suggest you seek further dietary advice with a registered dietitian or nutritionist.

-There is no proven way to prevent allergies.
+There is no proven way to prevent food allergies.
 Breastfeeding babies exclusively until they are six months old, may help reduce the risk.
-It is not recommended that women avoid common food allergens during pregnancy or breastfeeding, as this is more likely to put mother and baby at more risk nutritionally rather than preventing allergies.
+It is recommended women continue to eat common food allergens during pregnancy and breastfeeding.
+Removing these foods from the diet may put the mother and baby at more risk nutritionally rather than preventing allergies.
 Delaying the introduction of allergenic foods to infants after six months of age to avoid food allergy is not recommended.
 If you have concerns please speak to your family doctor, Plunket nurse or consult a registered dietitan.

 Around one in 70 people in New Zealand have Coeliac disease but only 20 per cent of these are diagnosed.
-Coeliac disease is a condition in which the body’s immune system reacts to gluten, found in the grains wheat, rye, barley and possibly oats.
-This disease causes inflammation of the bowel, which affects the body’s ability to absorb nutrients from food, leading to poor nutrition, bloating, weight loss, diarrhoea and fatigue.
+Coeliac disease is a condition in which the body’s immune system reacts to gluten, found in the grains wheat, rye, barley and oats.
+This disease causes inflammation of the bowel which affects the body’s ability to absorb nutrients from food, leading to poor nutrition, bloating, weight loss, diarrhoea and fatigue.
 Coeliac disease is treated by following a strict gluten-free diet.
 Read more on our gluten page.